ZacBlanco/hwx-tutorials/2-3-current/tutorials/hello-world-an-introduction-to-hive-and-pig/to-markdown-hello-world.md

 In this section of tutorial you will be introduced to Apache Hive.
 In the earlier section we covered how to load data into HDFS.
 So now you have ‘geolocation’ and ‘trucks’ files stored in HDFS as csv files.
 In order to use this data in Hive we will tell you how to create a table and how to move data into Hive warehouse, from where it can be queried upon.
 We will analyze this data using SQL queries in Hive User Views and store it as ORC.
 We will also walk through Apache Tez and how a DAG is created when you specify Tez as execution engine for Hive.
 Lets start..!!

-**Prerequisite:**
+**Prerequisites:**

 The tutorial is a part of series of hands on tutorial to get you started on HDP using Hortonworks sandbox.
 Please ensure you complete the prerequisites before proceeding with this tutorial.

-*   Step-0 (Hortonworks sandbox set up)
+*   Step 0 (Hortonworks sandbox set up)
-*   Lab1: Loading sensor data into HDFS
+*   Lab 1: Loading sensor data into HDFS
 *   Allow yourself around one hour to complete this tutorial.

 **Outline:**

 *   Hive basics
-*   Step-2.1: Use Ambari Hive User Views
+*   Step 2.1: Use Ambari Hive User Views
-*   Step-2.2: Define a Hive Table
+*   Step 2.2: Define a Hive Table
-*   Step-2.3: Load Data into Hive Table
+*   Step 2.3: Load Data into Hive Table
-*   Step-2.4: Define an ORC table in Hive
+*   Step 2.4: Define an ORC table in Hive
-*   Step-2.5: Review Hive Settings
+*   Step 2.5: Review Hive Settings
-*   Step-2.6: Analyze Truck Data
+*   Step 2.6: Analyze Truck Data
 *   Suggested readings

-**HIVE:**
+### Hive

 Hive is a SQL like query language that enables analysts familiar with SQL to run queries on large volumes of data.
 Hive has three main functions: data summarization, query and analysis.
 Hive provides tools that enable easy data extraction, transformation and loading (ETL).